 Hollyhock - Alcea rosea

-They can suffer from rust, there's not too much that you do about this, apart from remove plant the plant after floweing.
+They can suffer from rust, there's not too much that you do about this, apart from remove the plant after flowering.
 However, companion planting with Achilla millefolium (common yarrow), the leaves and roots are rich in copper which is a natural fungicide, which may help.

 Suggested sowing time:

 (Key: sow indoors, sow outside, sow outside under cover.)

 Alcea rosea 'Chater's Double' - This short lived perennial has a frilly, double flowers.
 It is named after the nurseryman W. Chater who grew hollyhocks in his garden in the 1840-50's.

 Alcea rosea 'Chater's Yellow'

 Alcea rosea 'Nigra' - Has a deep red/maroon flower.

 Outside under cover